 - Substantiation of mileage to a destination not included on the CSN Mileage Distance Chart by attaching a printout from a reputable source such as MapQuest; and

 - Business purpose.

 Personal Vehicle Gas Receipt Reimbursement

 It is the policy of the college not to reimburse employees for gas purchases based on gas receipts.
 However, if the employee wishes to only claim gas costs, and these costs are less than the allowed mileage rate when a private vehicle is used for the employee's convenience, the employee may claim such costs on the Expense Report.
-The original gas receipts must substantiate the amount claimed by scanning and attaching to the Expense Report.
+The original gas receipts must substantiate the amount claimed by scanning and attaching them to the Expense Report.

 Personal Vehicle Local Mileage Reimbursement

 Mileage may be accumulated over more than one month until the total is greater than $25 (except for May and June for state funds).
-Mileage claims must be submitted by completing an Expense Report within the time periods show below:
+Mileage claims must be submitted by completing an Expense Report within the time periods shown below:

 |Month of Travel:||Claim Due By:|